xiaoxiaoxh/GarmentTracking/README.md

 ## Datasets

-Please download [VR-Foling Dataset](https://huggingface.co/datasets/robotflow/garment-tracking) from Hugging Face.
+Please download [VR-Folding Dataset](https://huggingface.co/datasets/robotflow/garment-tracking) from Hugging Face.
 All the data are stored in [zarr](https://zarr.readthedocs.io/en/stable/) format.
 You can put data under `%PROJECT_DIR/data` or any other location.

 ## Environment